panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ## 5. v-model modifiers

-On top of doing a wonderful job with binding form inputs, `v-model` has an additional feature called *modifier*.
+On top of doing a wonderful job with binding form inputs, `v-model` has an additional feature called modifier.

-A modifier is a piece of logic applied to `v-model` to customize its behavior.
-By default Vue offers 3 modifies: trime, number, and lazy.
+> *A modifier* is a piece of logic applied to `v-model` to customize its behavior.
 A modifier is applied to `v-model` by using a dot syntax `v-model.<modifier>`, for example `v-mode.trim`.

+By default Vue offers 3 modifies: trim, number, and lazy.

 ### 5.1 trim

-Use `v-model.trim` to trim the content (remove whitespaces from the beginning and the end of a string) user introduces into the input:
+Trimming a string means removing whitespaces from the beginning and the end of the string.
+For example, trim applied to `' Wow!  '` results in `'Wow!'`.

+`v-model.trim` modifier trims the input field value before assinging the value to the bound ref.

 ```vue
 <script setup>